 Yesterday Architosh had the pleasure of talking to Amy Bunszel, vice president of AutoCAD at Autodesk, about what people saw of AutoCAD 360 during the Special September Event.
-This week Apple unveiled the new iPad Pro with its very special Apple Pencil, a new highly advanced stylus, purpose built for the new, larger and much more powerful tablet device.
+This week Apple unveiled the new iPad Pro with its very special Apple Pencil, a new highly advanced stylus, purpose-built for the new, larger, and much more powerful tablet device.

-Details for Now — AutoCAD 360 Pro on the iPad Pro
+AutoCAD 360 Pro on the iPad Pro

 One example is what the company calls Force Measurement.
 The list of features—which are not set or determined insofar as a new release is concerned—goes on.
 AutoCAD 360 is described as “buttery” on the new iPad Pro, a testament to just how much faster this latest pro iPad really is.